Tobel-Tägerschen: Education

-In Tobel-Tägerschen about 71.5% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Tobel-Tägerschen about 71.5% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Tobel-Tägerschen is home to the Tobel-Tägerschencombined municipal and primary school district.
 In the 2008/2009 school year there were 143 students.
 There were 33 children in the kindergarten, and the average class size was 33 kindergartners.
 Of the children in kindergarten, 19 or 57.6% were female, 4 or 12.1% were not Swiss citizens and 5 or 15.2% did not speak German natively.
 The lower and upper primary levels begin at about age 5-6 and last for 6 years.
 There were 52 children in who were at the lower primary level and 58 children in the upper primary level.
 The average class size in the primary school was 22 students.
 At the lower primary level, there were 32 children or 61.5% of the total population who were female, 4 or 7.7% were not Swiss citizens and 4 or 7.7% did not speak German natively.
 In the upper primary level, there were 29 or 50.0% who were female, 6 or 10.3% were not Swiss citizens and 7 or 12.1% did not speak German natively.